 Most people will experience some of these changes in the treatment area after the first 10-12 days.
 Your skin reaction may be worse and happen earlier if you are also having chemotherapy.

 Your skin will be monitored by your radiographers during radiotherapy and you will be given advice on how to care for it.
-You will also be seen once a week in a radiotherapy clinic by your oncologist, specialist nurse or specialist radiographer who will examine your skin and advise on any creams if necessary.
+You will also be seen once a week in a radiotherapy clinic by your specialist nurse and / or oncologist who will examine your skin and advise on any creams if necessary.
+On rare occasions the skin can become infected and a course of antibiotics may need to be prescribed by your oncologist

 The effects on the skin may continue for up to six weeks after treatment has ended.

-- Do not apply your own creams, make up, perfumes, lotions or aftershave to the treated area unless they are advised or prescribed by your radiographer, nurse or oncologist.
+Do not apply your own creams, make up, perfumes, lotions or aftershave to the treated area unless they are advised or prescribed by your specialist nurse or oncologist.

-- You may be given a moisturising cream from the radiographers or nurses to soothe the skin, or your oncologist may prescribe a cream if needed.
-Use it twice daily smoothing the cream gently over your neck.
+You will be given a moisturising cream by the radiographers or specialist nurse; this will help to soothe the skin, or your oncologist may prescribe a cream if needed.
+Use it twice daily, after treatment and again at bedtime; gently smoothing the cream gently over your neck.
 Do not rub.

-- It is advisable to wear loose clothing around the neck without tight or stiff collars.
+It is advisable to wear loose, non-man-made (e.g. cotton) clothing around the neck without tight or stiff collars.

-- If you need to shave, please use an electric shaver.
+If you need to shave, please use an electric shaver.
 Try not to shave as often.
 Shaving involves rubbing the skin which can irritate.
-The hair in the treatment area will become sparse and fall out after 2-3 weeks.
+The hair in the treatment area will become sparse and fall out after two to three weeks.
 It should re-grow after your treatment reactions have settled.

 Effects on the voice

-You may already be hoarse before you start your treatment.
-It is likely that your voice will become more hoarse during your course of radiotherapy.
+Your voice may already be hoarse before you start your treatment.
+It is likely that this hoarseness will get worse during your course of radiotherapy.
 Some patients may find that they temporarily lose their voice.

 Soreness of the throat